Home State Crimes Unauthorized Practice of Medicine

 A medical professional who is licensed in another state but not in California can be charged with this crime for practicing medicine in this state.
 It is illegal to practice medicine with a license that is suspended, revoked, or expired.
 Nurses, physician assistants, and other healthcare professionals can face charges for practicing outside of the scope of their licenses.

 Conviction of unauthorized practice of medicine can have serious consequences.
-If you are facing these charges, speak with an experienced Los Angeles criminal defense attorney as soon as possible.
+If you are facing these charges, call (213) 688-0460 to speak with an experienced Los Angeles criminal defense attorney as soon as possible.

 What Is the California Law on Unauthorized Practice of Medicine?